FansubDB/data/README.md

 Json data of the website https://fansubdb.github.io

-## Issued
+## Issues

-I case of problem, you can add or watch issues [here](https://github.com/FansubDB/fansubdb.github.io/issues).
+In case of problem, you can add or watch issues [here](https://github.com/FansubDB/fansubdb.github.io/issues).

 ## License